 The univariant probability analysis was used to present the spatial relationship between the detected scar-scouring locations and each of the flow-flood related factors.
-Factors were the rock units (lithology), geomorphology (elevation, slope and topographic shape), soil thickness, land cover and hydrological data (catchment characteristics and rainfall intensity).
+Factors were the rock units (lithology), geomorphology (elevation, slope and topographic shape), soil thickness, land cover, and hydrological data (catchment characteristics and rainfall intensity).
 The spatial data revealed the correlation between the scar-scouring locations and those influent factors.
-For this, the spatial data were converted to a 10×10 m grid or cell (ARC/INFO GRID type) then further converted to ASCII data for a use with a general statistical program.
+For this, the spatial data were converted to a 10 x 10 m grid or cell (ARC/INFO GRID type) then further converted to ASCII data for a use with a general statistical program.
 In the study area, the total number of cells was 753,423 while the detected scar-scouring number of cells was 50,935.
-The correlation ratings were performed on the relationship between the detected scar-scouring locations and each factor's range, i.e., the ratio of the number of cells where scar-scouring was not detected to the number of cells where scar-scouring was detected.
+The correlation ratings were performed on the relationship between the detected scar-scouring locations and each factor's range, i.e., the ratio of the number of cells where scar-scouring was detected.
+The relationship analysis is based on the ratio of the area of detected scar-scouring to the total area.
+A value of 1 defines an average value.
+The value greater than 1 means a high correlation, and less than 1 a low correlation.
+A high correlation indicates a high probability of the scar-scouring occurrence.